One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 4. Diaper rash cream

 Diaper rash is a very common skin irritation on the baby’s bottom and the area covered by the diaper.
-As that specific area is more prone to irritation, bacteria, fungi and allergies, the skin becomes red and sore.
+As that specific area is more prone to irritation, bacteria, fungi and allergies, it makes the skin there red and sore.

 Coconut oil’s antibacterial and anti-fungal properties can relieve the symptoms significantly.